ericbutz/developer-portal/app/resources/bank-transfer-workflow/transfer-failures.md

 ### List of possible return codes, descriptions, and actions

 Below is a table of the most common return codes we see involved in transactions.
-For a full list of return codes, you can check out the [official NACHA Return Reason Code Guide](https://www.nacha.org/products/return-reason-code-guide).
+For a full list of return codes, you can check out the ACH return code [list on our blog](https://www.dwolla.com/ach/ach-return-codes/).

-**Note:** As a best practice, we recommend handling any systematic actions (Customer or bank funding source state change events) that are triggered as a result of a transfer failure.
-Rather than relying on the specific actions as referenced below. **We do not recommend building a workflow around each individual return code in the table below.
-This table solely meant to be a reference for you to be aware of the actions Dwolla takes on common transfer failures.**
+**Note:** As a best practice, we recommend handling any systematic actions that trigger webhooks as a result of a transfer failure rather than relying on the specific actions as referenced below.
+We do not recommend building a workflow around each individual return code in the table below.
+This table solely meant to be a reference for you to be aware of actions Dwolla may take on common transfer failures.

 | Return Code | Description | Customer Deactivated | Bank Unverified | Bank Removed |
 |-------------|-------------|----------------------|-----------------|--------------|